AnalystScope

 ±100 bps => ±$6/sh

 Why this level: This is AnalystScope's base-case margin view, not a promise of straight-line expansion.
-It keeps year-five margins close to today's normalized operating margin (32.0%), which implies the current margin structure is broadly durable.
+It keeps year-five margins close to today's model-base operating margin (30.8%), which implies the current margin structure is broadly durable.
 Margin input normalizes AI infrastructure ramp costs and quarter-to-quarter traffic-acquisition noise.

 How to read the assumptions and sensitivities